baymedr: An R Package and Web Application for the Calculation of Bayes Factors for Superiority, Equivalence, and Non-Inferiority Designs: Frequentist Inference for Superiority, Equivalence, and Non-Inferiority Designs

 \subsection{The Equivalence Design}

 The equivalence design tests whether the experimental and control conditions are practically equivalent (see the second row of Fig~\ref{fig:diagram}).
-There are multiple approaches to equivalence testing \citep[e.g., the power approach; see][for an accessible overview]{Meyners2012}.
+There are multiple approaches to equivalence testing \parencite[see, e.g.,][]{Meyners2012}.
 A comprehensive treatment of all approaches is beyond the scope of this article.
-Here, we focus on a popular alternative: the two one-sided tests procedure \citep[TOST;][]{Lakens2017, LakensScheelIsager2018, Schuirmann1987, Westlake1976, Senn2008}.
-An equivalence interval must be defined, which can be based, for example, on the smallest effect size of interest \citep[SESOI; e.g.,][]{Lakens2017, LakensScheelIsager2018}.
-The specification of the equivalence interval is not a statistical question; thus, it should be set by experts in the respective fields \citep{Meyners2012, Schuirmann1987} or comply with regulatory guidelines \citep{Garrett2003}.
-Importantly, however, the equivalence interval should be determined prior to data analysis.
+Here, we focus on one popular alternative: the two one-sided tests procedure \parencites[TOST;][]{HodgesLehmann1954, Westlake1976, Schuirmann1987}[see also][]{Senn2008, Meyners2012}.
+An equivalence interval must be defined, which can be based, for example, on the smallest effect size of interest \parencite{Lakens2017, LakensScheelIsager2018}.
+The specification of the equivalence interval is not a statistical question; thus, it should be set by experts in the respective fields \parencite{Meyners2012, Schuirmann1987} or comply with regulatory guidelines \parencite{Garrett2003}.
+Importantly, however, the equivalence interval should be determined independent of the obtained data.

 TOST involves conducting two one-sided $t$-tests, each one with its own null and alternative hypotheses.
 For the first test, the null hypothesis states that the true population effect size is smaller than the lower boundary of the equivalence interval, whereas the alternative hypothesis states that the true population effect size is larger than the lower boundary of the equivalence interval.
 For the second test, the null hypothesis states that the true population effect size is larger than the upper boundary of the equivalence interval, whereas the alternative hypothesis states that the true population effect size is smaller than the upper boundary of the equivalence interval.
-These hypotheses can be summarized as follows:
+Assuming that the equivalence interval is symmetric around the null value, these hypotheses can be summarized as follows:

-where $\Delta _L$ and $\Delta _U$ represent the lower and upper boundaries of the equivalence interval, respectively.
-Two $p$-values ($p_1$ and $p_2$) result from the application of the TOST procedure.
-We reject the null hypothesis of non-equivalence and, thus, establish equivalence if $\max \left( p_1, ~ p_2 \right) < \alpha$ \citep{Meyners2012, WalkerNowacki2011}.
+where $c$ represents the margin of the standardized equivalence interval.
+Two $p$-values ($p_{-c}$ and $p_{c}$) result from the application of the TOST procedure.
+We reject the null hypothesis of non-equivalence and, thus, establish equivalence if $\max \left( p_{-c}, ~ p_{c} \right) < \alpha$ \parencite[cf.][]{Meyners2012, WalkerNowacki2011}.
 In other words, both tests need to reach statistical significance.